Are you wondering how to rename a Resource Group in Azure?, Sorry to say that there is no way to rename a Resource Group in Azure.

 Wrapping Up

-So, there is no provision to rename Resource Group in Azure.
-As an alternative, you can create a new Azure Resource Group and move all your Azure Resources from the old Resource Group to the new Resource Group in Azure Portal using the above instruction mentioned in this article.
+There is no provision to rename a Resource Group in Azure.
+However, you can create a new Resource Group and move all your Azure Resources from the old Resource Group to the new Resource Group in Azure Portal using the above instructions.